 The Town has implemented a new organizational structure to meet operational and service needs in an ever-growing work environment.
-The new structure transfers the Code Compliance Division from the Planning and Code Compliance Division of the Executive Department to the Code Compliance Division of the Public Safety Department in FY2021.
-With the reorganization, the Code Compliance Division's four positions are transferred, including two Code Compliance Division positions converted as follows:
+The new structure transfers the Code Compliance Division from the Planning and Code Compliance Division of the Executive Department to the Code Compliance Division of the Public Safety Department in FY 2021.
+With the reorganization, three Code Compliance Division full time positions are transferred to the Public Safety Department, a full time Code Compliance Clerk position is eliminated, and one part time Code Compliance Officer position is transferred to the Tourist Resort Fund for code compliance/beach patrol.
+The following two Code Compliance Division positions are converted as follows: